 Enforcement of Mandatory Closures & Restrictions

 Who is responsible for ensuring patrons at a business are wearing masks?
 Employees, customers, and a corporations are all responsible for ensuring face coverings are worn indoors, unless there is an exemption.
-Employees, customers, and corporations may be susceptible to fines for failing to ensure compliance with the emergency order.
+Employees, customers, and corporations may be susceptible to fines for failing to ensure compliance with a regulation passed the Reopening Ontario Act.

 Can I have visitors over?
 No, unless you live alone.
 It is illegal to gather indoors with anyone you do not live with, unless you live alone, then you can have contact with only one household other than your own.

 Can we gather outside?
 Yes, although not encouraged, to maximum of 5.
 Limit close contact to your household (the people you live with) and stay at least 2 metres apart from everyone else.

 My wedding is booked at a venue, am I still allowed to have my reception?
 No. Meetings and event spaces are closed.

 Can I still have my wedding?
 Yes.
 Religious services rites or ceremonies are still permitted to proceed.
 Maximum 15% capacity indoors at an organized public facility where physical distancing can be maintained.
 Outdoors restricted to where 2 metres distance can be maintained.
 The Town is not issuing marriage licences at this point until further notice.

 Are funeral services still being provided?
 Yes.
 Maximum 15% capacity indoors and where physical distancing can be maintained.
 No indoor gatherings outside of those in a household are permitted at a residence outside the service.
 Outdoors restricted to where 2 metres distance can be maintained.